jhudsl/Informatics_Research_Leadership/manuscript/04-informatics_relationships.md

 Having **internal** team members with some **familiarity** with informatics can be very beneficial for translating discussions with collaborators who are informatics experts.

 One solution to this is to have **trainees work in both labs**.
-This can be especially beneficial for the trainee who will become accustomed to two research styles and will learn a diverse set of skills, allowing them to potentially have their own multi-disciplinary lab in the future [[3]](https://link.springer.com/article/10.1007/s11024-019-09381-6).
+This can be especially beneficial for the trainee who will become accustomed to two research styles and will learn a diverse set of skills, allowing them to potentially have their own multi-disciplinary lab in the future (Mäkinen, Evans, and McFarland 2020).

 Another important method that can help resolve this issue is to have members provide **educational seminars** for participating members about the fundamentals of their work.

 2) **Different research style and goals** -  Beyond differences in language, differences in research style and goals can lead to conflict.

->"Scholars’ different styles of thought, standards, research traditions, techniques, and languages can be difficult to translate across disciplinary domains." [[3]](https://link.springer.com/article/10.1007/s11024-019-09381-6)
+> “Scholars’ different styles of thought, standards, research traditions, techniques, and languages can be difficult to translate across disciplinary domains.”
+(Mäkinen, Evans, and McFarland 2020)

 Making clear research standards and goals, as well as outlining clear specific tasks at the beginning of a project can help to avoid this issue.
 Furthermore, meeting consistently throughout the duration of a project can also help to make sure that standards are maintained.
 Additionally, these meetings should include discussions about intellectual property, authorship, leadership, and defining what success looks likes to each of the various members.
 Defining these details early can avoid major conflict later.

 Furthermore, it is critical to keep in mind the diversity of career goals of research team members, as junior team members may have a challenging time persuading others of their independence and contributions when they work on largely collaborative projects.
-It is also necessary to ensure that junior members have time to devote to their own research programs. [[2]](https://www.researchgate.net/publication/220040763_Scientific_collaboration) Support should be provided for these junior collaborators by more senior collaborators.
+It is also necessary to ensure that junior members have time to devote to their own research programs.
+(Sonnenwald 2007) Support should be provided for these junior collaborators by more senior collaborators.

 3) **Different capabilities** - Research of multi-disciplinary collaborations has revealed that when collaborating members are unclear of how their expertise and work contributes to the project, they are less motivated and fell less valued.

-Working with members of different backgrounds to determine how their expertise can contribute to the project, as opposed to simply assigning them a task, will not only help with morale, but it can also better define how a collaborator can further contribute to a project in ways that you may not already expect [[3]](https://link.springer.com/article/10.1007/s11024-019-09381-6).
+Working with members of different backgrounds to determine how their expertise can contribute to the project, as opposed to simply assigning them a task, will not only help with morale, but it can also better define how a collaborator can further contribute to a project in ways that you may not already expect (Mäkinen, Evans, and McFarland 2020).

 4) **Reduced sense of responsibility** - Another concern of collaboration is that team members may feel less responsibility or commitment to a project than for a project within their own lab.